michu2k/Accordion/README.md

 ```

 ###### Github
-You can also download files from github and attach them manually to your project. <br>
+You can also download files from Github and attach them manually to your project. <br>
-On production use files (JS and CSS) only from **dist/** folder
+Note: On production use files (JS and CSS) only from **dist/** folder

 ```html
 <link rel="stylesheet" href="accordion.min.css">